Acquired Brain Injury

 ABI Counselors

-DORS has counselors throughout the state who are specially trained to work with people with acquired brain injuries.
-Please feel free to contact the Counselor nearest to your home to learn more about DORS, and help you decide if DORS might be able to assist you in meeting your employment goals.
+DORS has counselors throughout the state who are specially trained to work with people with ABI.
+Please feel free to contact the ABI counselor nearest to your home to learn more about DORS, and help you decide if DORS might be able to assist you in meeting your employment goals.

 Counselor